 In 2015, more than 74,000 Americans will be diagnosed with bladder cancer.
-Men are almost four times more likely than women to be diagnosed.
-16,000 Americans will die of bladder cancer this year.
+Men are almost 4 times more likely than women to be diagnosed.
+About 16,000 Americans will die of bladder cancer this year.
 Over time, doctors have made progress with better treatments, and more people survive.

 To understand bladder cancer, it helps to know how the bladder normally works.

 The bladder is a hollow, balloon-shaped organ, made mostly of muscle.
 It stores urine until you are ready to go to the bathroom to release it.